Sound Analysis – EST8.

 You would imagine that EST12 and EST8 being siblings 4 drivers apart would be tuned similarly because of having similar tech, but that is not the case.

-In comparison to EST12, EST8 is ‘relatively’ darker, with a ‘relatively’ intimate soundstage and has a peak presence in 1-2kHz range which primarily differentiates it from EST12.
+In comparison to EST12, EST8 is darker, with an intimate soundstage and has a peak presence in 1-2kHz range which primarily differentiates it from EST12.
 What defines it is a balance tilted slightly towards the lower spectrum with bass and lower mids playing a fun role and a signature that is targeted towards an audience that likes a smoother and intimate presentation with an X-factor, which is resolution without overly boosted treble.

 EST8 sounds as if you’re listening to the band in a old wooden room with an intimate audience but with a decently wide soundstage.
 Very earthy and organic.
 What may sound contrary to the tech used is the treble being rather smooth even though EST8 uses 2 EST drivers which are specifically designed and famous for treble duties.